 Step 7.
 The long and the… long of it. (or a shortcut if you choose - scroll down for another option)

 Grab that long strip of white fabric.
 It’s time to add the centre of your block.
 This one takes a bit more eyeballing and double checking to make sure you cover the line and that when the fabric is folded back, it will cover the seam allowance as well.
-If in doubt, use a bigger piece of white fabric.
-You might like to pin at top and bottom to keep it in place when you transfer the block to the sewing machine.
+If in doubt, use a wider piece of white fabric.
+You might like to pin at top and bottom to keep it in place when you transfer the block to the sewing machine.25 Lay out white strip You will be sewing on the INSIDE dark line.
+You will want the white fabric to then fold back to cover all the way over the dotted line (seam allowance).

 It’ll look like this when it’s sewn.
 Messy, messy, messy.
 Hope it’s not making you twitch.
 We’ll fix it now.